mbaumer/us_hep_funding/docs/_states/VT.md

 # VT -- Sen. Bernard Sanders (I) and  Sen. Patrick J. Leahy (D)
 ## Committees
-Bernard Sanders is the #4 Democrat on the Senate Energy Subcommittee on Energy
+Bernard Sanders is the #4 Independent on the Senate Energy Subcommittee on Energy

-Bernard Sanders is the #4 Democrat on the Senate Committee on Energy and Natural Resources
+Bernard Sanders is the #4 Independent on the Senate Committee on Energy and Natural Resources

 Patrick J. Leahy is the #2 Democrat on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies